mdalai/self-driving-car-Model-Predictive-Control/README.md

         This term also prevents the controller to choose a high enough steering angle when the car approaches a turn at higher speed, thus getting close to the edge of the road.
    - Tune weights for each term.
+      - Setting a higher penalty factor for the steering angle difference leads to a more stable control behavior, especially at higher velocities.

 ### MPC Calc
    - Optimization solver -  [IPOPT](https://projects.coin-or.org/Ipopt/) is called.
 The solver uses initial state, the model constraints and cost function to return a controls inputs that minimize the cost function.
    - [CppAD](https://www.coin-or.org/CppAD/): CppAD is a library we'll use for automatic differentiation.
 By using CppAD we don't have to manually compute derivatives, which is tedious and prone to error.